planningcenter/planningcenter.design/src/articles/unification.md

 We see the process of unification as one of observation and extraction.
 We're looking for projects with a lot of existing examples and solutions.

-We aggressively avoid optimistic abstraction.
+We avoid optimistic abstraction and pre-standardization.
-"First and forever" efforts are regularly dismissed.
+We like to see a few working examples of a concept or construct first.
+Eager standardization efforts lead to a "first and forever", which can be quite political and exhausting.
-Previous attempts have had a very low success rate.
+Previous attempts at pre-standardization have had a very low (long-term) success rates.

 ## Where should I ask about prior art?